ccmucdenver/ccm-docs/docs/clusters_guide.md

 Globus is a free service which can transfer large files (many GB and TB) between servers on the internet using a simple web interface and without supervision.
 See the [Globus](../globus/) section how to use Globus here.

+### ```scp``` Tutorial

+<ins> Approach 1: Transferring file from local computer to Alderaan <ins>

+Open a terminal or command line prompt shell.
+Do not log into Alderaan – stay connected to your local machine.
+Type command:

+    scp /path/to/file/on/computer [username]@math-alderaan.ucdenver.pvt:/path/to/file/on/alderaan

+For instance, if my CU Denver username is duffme, I had a file on my local machine located at ~/Desktop/Folder/file.txt, and I wanted to put this file in my home directory on Alderaan, I would use the command:

+    scp ~/Desktop/Folder/file.txt duffme@math-alderaan.ucdenver.pvt:/home/duffme

+<ins> Approach 2: Transferring file from Alderaan to local computer <ins>

+Open a terminal or command line prompt shell.
+Do not log into Alderaan – stay connected to your local machine.
+Type command:

+    scp /path/to/file/on/computer [username]@math-alderaan.ucdenver.pvt:/path/to/file/on/alderaan

+For instance, if my CU Denver username is duffme, I had a file on Alderaan I wanted to transfer located at /home/duffme/file.txt, and I wanted to put this file on my local machine at  ~/Desktop, I would use the command:

+    scp duffme@math-alderaan.ucdenver.pvt:/home/duffme/file.txt ~/Desktop

 ## Requesting Information about the Environment

 ### Queues